wpilibsuite/frc-docs/source/docs/software/old-commandbased/commands/running-commands-autonomous.rst

 5. Back off to a distance from the rangefinder
 6. Re-stow the gripper

-To do these tasks there are 6 command groups that are executed sequentially as shown in this example.
+To do these tasks there are 6 commands that are executed sequentially as shown in this example (note that some of these, such as PlaceSoda are other command groups).

 Setting the Command to Run during Autonomous
 --------------------------------------------